|

 A

-Norman invasion from England
+Norman attack from England

 forces Thorkell to flee Dublin and Ireland altogether for the safety of the